Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 ### Repository Status

-This repository is under active documentation and organization.
-The simulation workflows are being prepared as reproducible research examples while preserving the integrity of the original research data and respecting redistribution restrictions associated with third-party computational resources.
+The repository is still being organized and documented.
+I am preparing the simulation workflows as clear, reproducible examples while keeping the original research data protected and respecting any restrictions on third-party computational resources.

 ---